 The values reported in Table 3-1 for the filter and knockout canisters are based on the assumption that the poison tubes for the canisters are filled with vibrapacked B4C powder.
 Actual fabricated filter and knockout canisters contain compressed sintered B4C pellets.
-This change resulted in a small reduction to the diameter of the poison in the canisters which results in a small increase in the multiplication value (keff) of the two canister types.
-Based on analyses the increase in multiplication will not exceed 0.4% $\Delta k$ .
+This change resulted in a small reduction to the diameter of the poison in the canisters which results in a small increase in the multiplication value (k{eff}) of the two canister types.
+Based on analyses the increase in multiplication will not exceed 0.4% Δk .

-The values reported in Table 3-1 assume a minimum temperature of $50^{\circ}$ F for all canister types.
-For canisters stored in the spent fuel pool the temperature could be as low as $32^{\circ}$ F. Explicit criticality array calculations were not performed at this lower temperature.
-Rather, an evaluation was performed to determine the maximum increase in multiplication due to cooling from $50^{\circ}$ F to $32^{\circ}$ F. The maximum change in multiplication was determined to be an increase of $0.12 \, \Delta k$ .
+The values reported in Table 3-1 assume a minimum temperature of 50° F for all canister types.
+For canisters stored in the spent fuel pool the temperature could be as low as 32° F. Explicit criticality array calculations were not performed at this lower temperature.
+Rather, an evaluation was performed to determine the maximum increase in multiplication due to cooling from 50° F to 32° F. The maximum change in multiplication was determined to be an increase of 0.1% Δ k.

 The results reported in Table 3-1 are also based on the assumption that no single fuel mass greater than a whole fuel pellet exists in the TMI-2 core.
 Examinations of the core have indicated that fuel melting may have occurred.
-To assess the impact of this possibility an evaluation was performed to determine the $k{\infty}$ for the most reactive batch 3 fuel particle size.
-The $k{\infty}$ for the large particle was only 0.07% Ak higher than the $k{\infty}$ for the standard whole pellet.
+To assess the impact of this possibility, an evaluation was performed to determine the k{∞} for the most reactive batch 3 fuel particle size.
+The k{∞} for the optimum size particle was only 0.07% Δk higher than the k{∞} for the standard whole pellet.
+The corresponding increase in k{eff} would be approximately the same magnitude.
+Thus, there is no limit on the sizes of fuel particles that can be placed in the fuel and knockout canisters.

-In conclusion, the changes in $k{eff}$ resulting from the three modified assumptions will not result in exceeding the $k{eff}$ criteria of 0.95 for the cases reported in Table 3-1.
+In conclusion, the changes in k{eff} resulting from the three modified assumptions will not result in exceeding the k{eff} criterion of 0.95 for the cases reported in Table 3-1.